mcd5703/Transonic-Euler-Solver/README.md

 * `build_linux.sh` -- tested on RCPortal ROAR
 * `build_msvc.sh` -- tested on WIN10
 * `build_clang.sh` -- tested on macOS Sequoia 15.1.1 with `homebrew`

+#### Some notes on this:

+The following directories should appear automatically when `bash build.sh` is run in the terminal of the project.
+- `../build/`
+- `../results/`
+- `../third_party/`
+- `../docs/`

+ONLY run executables that are built inside the `../build/` folder after running `bash build.sh`.
+Do not run files in `../src` for they will not compile properly.
+You should not have to run any `.cpp` files if the `build.sh` file is run successfully and the executable file is successfully generated.

+An alternative to `bash build.sh` is to run:

+    chmod +x build.sh
+    ./build.sh

 ## How to Run the Final Program